 - Find points on a roof where water will drain naturally.

-Installing a Scupper on an EPDM Flat Roof
+Installing a Scupper on an EPDM Roof